prometheus/prometheus/docs/querying/api.md

 *New in v2.1 and supports PUT from v2.9*

-## LangServer
+## Language Server

-The following endpoints provides the different feature handled by LSP (Language Server Protocol) in a stateless way.
+This API is designed to help Web UIs provide IDE like features when writing PromQL queries, without introducing the complexity of the stateful [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/).

+Internally it uses the [PromQL Language Server](https://github.com/prometheus-community/promql-langserver).
+The returned values follow JSON schemes specified by the LSP.

+To deal with these types on the client side it might be helpful to use the [`vscode-languageserver-types`](https://www.npmjs.com/package/vscode-languageserver-types)  NPM package which provides the respective types.

 ### Diagnostics
-This endpoint returns the different errors contained in the PromQL expression provided in the body
+This endpoint returns the parsing errors caused by the PromQL expression provided in the body, if any.

+The result is a list of  [`Diagnostic`](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#diagnostic).
+An empty list means that the Query provided is valid PromQL.

 ```
 POST /api/v1/langserver/diagnostics